One Good Thing by Jillee

 7. Thaw Frozen Car Doors & Locks

-For frozen locks, try heating your key with a match or lighter.
-Gently push it into the lock to melt the ice.
+For frozen locks, try heating your key with a match or lighter, then gently pushing it into the lock to melt the ice.
 (Just be careful not to burn yourself!)

 Another option for thawing frozen locks is to use a drinking straw.
 Just aim the straw at the lock, and blow air into it.
 The heat from your breath will start melting the ice, and you’ll have that door open in no time!